Lee Ho-jae (actor): Career in 2000s

 In 2017, four masters of the theater, met at the 2nd Neulpureun Theater Festival.
 (Note: This is an annual festival that honors the achievements of the senior actors and creator who contributed to the Korean theater industry every year.
 This event is hosted by the Korea Theater Association and sponsored by the Korean Culture and Arts Committee.
 1st festival in 2016 was called Senior Theater Festival.
 From 2nd festival in 2016 onwards, the name changed into Neulpureun Theater Festival (literally translated as Never Blue, which means Evergreen)) Lee Ho-jae and fellow actor Oh Hyun-kyung represent actors, Director Kim Do-hoon and playwright Noh Kyung-shik represent creator.
 The masters have average age of 79 years old.
 In this festival Lee Ho-jae performed his play Let's Go Over the Hill.
 This was written by Lee Man-hee as tribute to him and the time of its premiere in 2007, it received a great response from the middle-aged audience with his warm and pleasant gaze toward the silver age and delicious lines.
 Directed by Choi Yong-hoon, the play performed at Daehangno Arts Theater from August 17 to 27, 2018.

 In 2011, Lee was awarded the 2011 Order of Cultural Merit (Level 3) by the government.

 Since 2018, Lee Ho-jae became one of member of Theater, Film and Dance Division of The National Academy of Arts.
 (Note: The National Academy of Arts, Republic of Korea Award, first held in 1955, is one of the most authoritative awards ceremonies for Korean writers and artists.
 Republic of Korea Award, first held in 1955, is one of the most authoritative awards ceremonies for Korean writers and artists group.)

 In 2022, Lee performed on stage to commemorate the 60th acting anniversary.
 Lee Man-hee wrote a new play titled Jealousy dedicated to Lee Ho-jae.
 The play is centered on 'Wan-gyu' (Lee Ho-jae), who lives and runs a business alone in a plastic house office after divorce, and 'Chun-san' (Nam Myeong-ryeol), a friend.
 The drama depicts the romance of twilight with Sujeong (Nam Ki-ae), a local drugstore pharmacist.
-Directed by Choi Yong-hoon, the play performed from 27 May to 5 June 2022 at Hakjeon Blue, Daehangno, Seoul.
+Directed by Choi Yong-hoon, the play performed from May 27 to June 5, 2022, at Hakjeon Blue, Daehangno, Seoul.